fgebhart/mapa/README.md

   🌍 Convert DEM data into STL files 🌏

 Options:
   --input TEXT          Path to input TIFF file.
   --output TEXT         Path to output STL file.
   --as-ascii            Save output STL as ascii file.
-If not provided,
+If not provided, output
-                              output file will be binary.
+                        file will be binary.
-  --model-size INTEGER        Desired size of the generated 3d model in
+  --model-size INTEGER  Desired size of the (larger side of the) generated 3d
-                              millimeter.
+                        model in millimeter.
   --max-res             Whether maximum resolution should be used.
-Note,
+Note, that
-                              that this flag potentially increases compute
+                        this flag potentially increases compute time
-                              time dramatically.
+                        dramatically.
 The default behavior (i.e.
-                              max_res=False) should return 3d models with
-                              sufficient resolution, while the output stl file should be < ~400 MB.
+                        max_res=False) should return 3d models with sufficient resolution, while the output stl file should be < ~400 MB.
-  --z-offset FLOAT            Offset distance in millimeter to be put below
+  --z-offset FLOAT      Offset distance in millimeter to be put below the 3d
-                              the 3d model.
+                        model.
 Defaults to 4.0.
 Is not influenced by z-scale.
-  --z-scale FLOAT             Value to be multiplied to the z-axis elevation
+  --z-scale FLOAT       Value to be multiplied to the z-axis elevation data to
-                              data to scale up the height of the model.
+                        scale up the height of the model.
 Defaults to 1.0.
-  --demo                      Converts a demo tiff of Hawaii into a STL file.
+  --demo                Converts a demo tif of Hawaii into a STL file.
-  --cut-to-format-ratio TEXT  Cut the input tiff file to a specified format.
-                              Set to `1` if you want the output model to be squared.
-Set to `0.5` if you want one side to be half the length of the other side.
-Omit this flag to keep the input format.
-This option is particularly useful when an exact output format ratio is required for example when planning to put the 3d printed model into a picture frame.
-                              Using this option will always try to cut the shorter side of the input tiff.
+  --ensure-squared      Flag to toggle whether the output model should be
+                        squared in x- and y-dimension.
+When enabled it will remove pixels from one side to ensure same length for both sides.
   --version             Show the version and exit.
   --help                Show this message and exit.
 ```

 ### 4. Using `mapa` as python library 📚